 Our trees are so excited to meet you!
 They don't like to give their numbers out to strangers though.
 Please come meet the trees to get the phone numbers and refrain from posting them online or giving them out to friends remotely.
 Let's keep the fun in the gardens!

 Text-A-Tree is one part public engagement and one part academic study.
 We want to encourage people to connect with nature in cities, while testing how technology can help.
 We’re welcoming all people and looking to honour Mi’kmaq and Japanese culture in particular.
 We propose that if we want people to develop relationships with trees, we should emulate how they develop relationships with each other.
 By texting!
 Starting on July 7, 2019, you are invited to text some of the trees in the Halifax Public Gardens and receive a unique reply provided by our volunteers.
 If you could talk to a tree, what would you say….?
 Let’s find out!

 The project is led by Julietta Sorensen Kass, with the help of The Friends of the Public Gardens, Peter Duinker and the Halifax Tree Project, Dalhousie University, and some phenomenal volunteers.
-We are especially grateful to have received the Suellen Murray Educational Bursary, without which Text-A-Tree would not be possible.
+We are especially grateful to have received funding from the Culture Innovation Fund as well as the Suellen Murray Educational Bursary, without which Text-A-Tree would not be possible.
 Learn more about the bursary and the legacy of Suellen, here.

 If you choose to text a tree, you’ll receive a reply from the volunteer voicing that individual.
 We don’t charge anything for you to text, and you can say as much or as little as you like.
 To get the phone number, come meet the tree in person!
 Each talking-tree will have a sign with their unique name and phone number.
 If you aren’t the chatty type, text your wish to the Wish Tree instead!
 You can also participate online by using the hashtag #textatreehalifax or following us @textatreehalifax on Facebook and Instagram.